 How to choose

 Start with where your workflow stalls.
-If you want to take sources all the way to a published, distributed show, Jellypod is the most complete replacement.
+If you want to take sources all the way to a published, distributed show, Jellypod is the most complete replacement, and the NotebookLM to published podcast workflow walks through that exact path step by step.
 If you only need a quick audio summary of a paper, Illuminate covers the same ground as NotebookLM for free.
 If your bottleneck is a better voice (ElevenLabs), precise editing (Descript), recording guests (Podcastle), or simply listening to documents (Speechify), reach for the tool built for that job.

 Frequently asked questions